conan-io/docs/glossary.rst

       use other packages from user folders without needing to put them in the local cache.
       Furthermore, they enable incremental builds on large projects containing multiple packages.

-   dependency
-      A component that is directly referenced by a program.

    transitive dependency
       A dependency that is induced by the dependency that the program references directly.